holepunchto/hyperdb-autobase-workshop/README.md

   - 2 instances can go down and you will still accept requests (they will be processed when at least 1 of the other instances comes back)
   - 1 instance can be irrecoverably lost (for example due to a hard disk crash), and you can use the other 2 to rotate it out and rotate in a new instance

 In today's workshop, we will extend our AI-model registry of the previous workshop to use autobase.

+New tooling introduced includes:
+- Hyperdispatch
+- protomux-rpc and protomux-rpc-client

 The steps are:

 1) Create an autobase service with an add-writer operation
 2) Create an RPC layer, so records can be added remotely